0

 Taking a careful case history is the key to diagnosis in Multiple Chemical Sensitivity.
 In particular, the doctor should try to help the patient uncover any link between their routine and activities and symptoms which might reveal which chemical exposures are involved.
 The patient can help here, by keeping a precise diary.
 A thorough medical should also include any appropriate X-rays or blood tests to exclude other possible causes for the symptoms.
 A referral to an allergy or other specialists may form part of the investigation.
 It is important to find a GP who will not dismiss a patient's concerns if they feel they may have Multiple Chemical Sensitivity.
 Unfortunately, there is no specific diagnostic test for Multiple Chemical Sensitivity.
 It is therefore far harder to diagnose than other allergic diseases, such as asthma or rhinitis.

-Can Multiple Chemical Sensitivity be confused with other diseases?
+How can Multiple Chemical Sensitivity be managed?

 Try to achieve a balance between avoiding chemical triggers and leading a normal life.
 Avoid withdrawal from people and everyday life for fear of being exposed to a trigger as much as you can.
 Having said that, it is obviously crucial to do all you can to avoid exposure to your triggers.
 For instance, you could: